ScalaConsultants/akka-persistence-eventsourcing/README.md

 ### Project summary

-- simple CRUD-like REST API
+- simple CRUD REST API
-- "actor per request" model as shown in spray-actor-per-request Activator template
+- Spray "actor per request" model inspired by spray-actor-per-request Activator template and Cameo Pattern from Jamie Allen's "Effective Akka"
 - simple domain model representing a Vehicle
 - akka-persistence event sourcing used to track changes to the domain model

 ### //TODO

-- implement the akka-persistence snapshots
+- tests !!!
+- implement some snapshot strategy (eg. make snapshot every 5 updates ???)
 - VehicleAggregateManager should kill the VehicleAggregate after the command is finished or after some arbitrary period of time, as described on akka-user list:

 > ...the high level description: